 There are clear advantages to this kind of pick and mix approach.
 You can build up your seating area as your family grows, and the smaller modules are easy to shift around if you need room for a table or fire pit.

 They can also prove simpler to store stacked up.
 From a design point, they tend towards a smart, contemporary shape.
-Look for models with deep seats perfect for lounging – this set from Neptune is our dream buy.
+Look for models with deep seats perfect for lounging.

-The quickest and easiest way to add a splash of pattern outdoors is underfoot.
-Rugs designed specifically for outdoor use are widely available and come in bright colours and fabulous patterns – we love this dynamic geometric design from The Rug Seller for jazzing up boring patio slabs.
+One of the quickest and easiest ways to add a splash of pattern to your outdoor living space ideas is by adding something underfoot.
+Rugs designed specifically for backyard use are widely available and come in bright colors and fabulous patterns.

 The best outdoor rugs are made from tightly woven synthetic fibres that don't absorb water and are textured to be slip resistant.
 The majority are washable with diluted detergent and a brush.
 Some are designed to be pressure washed so you won't need to worry about kids dropping hot dog ketchup.

-While the outdoor furniture section of the garden centre is always something to lust after, often a quick lick of paint is all it will take to breathe fresh life into your old wooden furniture.
+While the outdoor furniture section of the garden center is always something to lust after, often a quick lick of paint is all it will take to breathe fresh life into your old wooden pieces.
 Okay, maybe some hardcore sanding may be required to revive wood that's been exposed to the elements, but the results will be rewarding.

 Outdoor paint specialists have vamped up their color palettes in recent years, so now there is plenty of opportunity to get creative.
 To complement the colors of the greenery in the garden, choose softer shades like pale blue, greens or greys, advises interior designer Lola Swift.
 Or, for something a little different, how about opting for a bright yellow primrose, or inky black for an industrial mood?

 You can find the right product for your furniture in our guide to the best exterior wood paint.